• Skip to primary navigation

 • Cook in medium heat.
 Stir it every 3-4 minutes.
 Otherwise, it can get burnt.
 Cook until until beans is done and soft.
 It might take around 15 - 20 minutes.

 • Add salt if needed.
-Add 2-3 teaspoon oil, and saute it on medium high flame for around 5 minutes until it gets roasted (or fried) well.
-This step is really important for better taste.
-Serve with rice 🙂
+Add 2-3 teaspoon oil, and sauté it on medium high flame for around 5 minutes until it gets roasted (or fried) well.
+This step is really important for a better taste.

 Notes